The pros and cons of a subscription business model are:

 Con: Subscription business has high customer acquisition costs

 Subscription businesses need significant upfront investment to attract and convert customers into subscribers.
 ProfitWell reports an average customer acquisition cost of $120 for subscription businesses.
 This means that you need to convince consumers to commit to their services to recover this cost.
 But, it takes 6-7 months to recoup this acquisition cost from a new subscriber.
 To achieve this, businesses need marketing strategies like content creation and advertising campaigns.
 In fact, 61% of marketers consider generating traffic and leads as their top challenge.
-Which impacts the cost of acquiring new subscribers.
+Which affects the cost of acquiring new subscribers.

 Investing in advanced technology and infrastructure is essential to support your service delivery.
 This includes user-friendly platforms, automated billing systems, and creating personalized experiences.
 All these contribute to higher upfront costs in onboarding new customers.
 Studies show that subscription businesses divide 30% of their revenue to customer acquisition.
 These costs can dry up your profits in the long run.